GeniXCMS/genixcms-docs/docs/api/control.class.md

 This will load the Frontend Controller.

-## Frontend File Inclusion Function
+## Frontend File Inclusion Method

 Usage: `Control::incFront((string) $vars);`

-This function will load the file at the Frontend directory if the file is exist.
+This method will load the file at the Frontend directory if the file is exist.
 If not it will load the 404 not found page.

-This function is needed by `Control::frontend()` function.
+This method is needed by `Control::frontend()` method.

-## Backend File Inclusion Function
+## Backend File Inclusion Method

 Usage: `Control::incBack((string) $vars);`

-This function will load the file at the FBackend directory if the file is exist.
+This method will load the file at the FBackend directory if the file is exist.
 If not it will load the 404 not found page.

-This function is needed by `Control::backend()` function.
+This method is needed by `Control::backend()` method.

+## Get Method

+Usage: `Control::get(array $arr);`

+This method used to get the http get request from URL.
+This work inside the Frontend method.
+On every get request, if the value is on the array the file will be include.
+This method only run when the `SMART_URL` was set as `false`.

+## Route Method

+Usage: `Control::route(array $arr);`

+This method used when the `SMART_URL` was set as `true` and it will read the request uri at the url.
+On every value is match at the `$arr` the file will be included.

-## Frontend Function
+## Frontend Method

 Usage: `Control::frontend();`

 This will handle the controller which file will be included at the Frontend controller.

-This function will call the file using `self::incFront((string) $vars)`
+This method will call the file using `self::incFront((string) $vars)`

 If the controller is not found, the 404 error will loaded.